davisjoseph6/learn_C/README.md

 5. A C programming language implementation (front-end) which also includes a standalone transpiler, in C.

 ## CS and CE part 3:
-- Higher Category Theory
+- Mathematical logic
 - Formal logic
+- Imperative programming.
-- Mathematical logic
+- algebraic topology

 ### Projects part 3.
 1. Implementation of SQL in C.